KingPixelKP/KMacro/README.md

 ## Dependencies

-This requires ydotool to run as it is much simpler to use it as a input simulator than the one in pynput that uses a kernel layout instead of a xkb
+This requires ydotool to run as it is much simpler to use it as an input simulator than the one in pynput that uses a kernel layout instead of a xkb